 DU South East Asian Society (DUSEAS) is a community not just for South East Asians, but for the whole student body too!
 A conglomerate of over 10 nationalities, each with a unique culture, the SEA society is sure to offer a plethora of enriching eye opening experiences.

-From current NASA missions to private space companies to exoplanets, the TSS promotes the discussion of all things space.
-We host a number of highly interactive panel discussions throughout the year as well as weekly screenings of Cosmos.
+From current NASA missions to private space companies to exoplanets, the TSS promotes the discussion of all things space. discussions throughout the year as well as weekly screenings of Cosmos.
 You might even get the chance to build and launch your own rocket!

 Student 2 Student (S2S) is a service supported by the Student Counselling Service and the Senior Tutor's office.
 We have a small core staff who coordinate the programme.
 The Student 2 Student society is run by a dedicated committee who organise social events, publicise